DNSPod/dnspod-int-api-docs/source/d-monitor.rst

 HTTP Request Type:
     * POST
 Request Parameters:
-    * Global parameters
+    * Global Parameters
     * **domain** OR **domain_id** Stand for the domain name and the domain id.You only need to and must choose one of them.
 Response Code:
-    * Common response code.
+    * Common Response Codes
     * 6 Domain not exists.
     * 7 Invalid domain id.
     * 8 No records under this domain.